sri-arjuna/SWARM/docs/First_Steps.md

     swarm.util.echo      swarm.util.isDir     swarm.util.isRoot    swarm.util.tar

 Each of these functions has its own manpage, which you may directly access by following this example: **./runtime help swarm.str.genfilename**
+There is a total of about 135+ functions available for you to use!

 Most Important: